smittytone/OpenWeather-Python/README.md

 ow = OpenWeather(requests, secrets["apikey"], False)
 ```

+The library uses `Requests`’ `get()` method, and works with `Response` instances created by requests.

 ## Copyright and licence

 OpenWeather-Python is © 2022 by Tony Smith and is licensed under the terms of the [MIT licence](./LICENSE.md).

+The OpenWeather One Call API is © 2012—2022, OpenWeather.